kitnato/neverquest/README.md

 ### 2. [Warren Spector's 6+2+1 questions](https://www.gamedeveloper.com/design/warren-spector-traces-i-deus-ex-i-s-development-back-to-a-game-of-d-d)

-1. What’s the core idea?
+1. What's the core idea?
 Can you describe the core of the game in 2-3 sentences?
    - An incremental action RPG, focusing on player interaction, which can be played in any browser on any system.
-Exploring and fighting through the hostile world yields its secrets, with the only respite being a gradually growing caravan of .
+Exploring and fighting through the hostile world yields its secrets, with the only respite being a gradually growing caravan of goods and services that enhance, expand and upgrade gameplay.
-1. Why do this game?
+1. Why make this game?
-   - I want to play it, I can’t find anything like it.
-Other UI-focused browser-based games are either idle clickers or Flash-based monstrosities.
+   - I want to play it and I can't find anything like it.
 1. What are the development challenges?
-   - Free time, i.e. funding.
+   - The amount of my free time I can dedicate.
 1. How well-suited to video games is the idea?
-   - It is unique to video games since it requires lots of numerical computation.
+   - It is unique to video games since it requires lots of numerical and state-based computation.
 1. What’s the player fantasy?
    - Ever increasing power and challenge with the freedom to build how said power and challenges are surmounted.
 1. What does the player do?
 (What are the “verbs” of the game?)
-   - Explore
    - Fight
    - Loot
    - Level up